chenz16/path_planning/README.md

 #### How to plan lane change:

-a. first, check if it is safe to chang lane
+- first, check if it is safe to chang lane

      if (! is_safe_to_change_lanes(ego, peers, target_lane)) {
       // keep in lane if the dynamic env changes